baidu/san-website/source/_posts/en/tutorial/event.md

 });
 ```

-Sometimes components encapsulate some infrastructure and styles, and hope that DOM events such as clicks and touches are handled by external consumers.
+Sometimes components encapsulate some infrastructure and styles, and expect that DOM events such as clicks and touches are handled by external consumers.
 If the component needs fire each root element DOM event is cumbersome and difficult to maintain.
 The native modifier solves this problem.